groovybits/rscap/README.md

-# MpegTS/SMPTE2110 Capture Stream Monitoring in Rust
+# Rust MpegTS Monitoring Capture Probe Kafka Producer

 [![Rust](https://github.com/groovybits/rscap/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/groovybits/rscap/actions/workflows/rust.yml)

 An experiment researching Rust and efficiency at handling high rates of streaming MpegTS and SMPTE2110 for Broadcast Monitoring usage.
-Distribute an PCap sourced MpegTS/SMPTE2110 multcast network stream and distribute to ZeroMQ Monitor module for sending to Kafka.
+Distribute an PCap sourced MpegTS/SMPTE2110 multcast network stream and send metrics with image assets and stream metadata to Kafka.
 Capture the TS/SMPTE2110 using pcap with filter rules for specifying which stream ip and port.
-Validate the stream for conformance keeping the ZeroMQ output clean without any non-legal TS/SMPTE2110 packets.
-Send metadata from probe to monitor via ZMQP serialized as Cap'n Proto buffers.
+Validate the stream for conformance
-Send metrics to Kafka from the monitor process if requested for long-term storage.
+Send metrics to Kafka if requested for long-term storage.

-Optionally the monitor process can output final json metrics to kafka for distributed probes sending to some kafka based centralized processing system for the data collected.

 Gstreamer support with --features gst `make build_gst` for using Gstreamer for stream demuxing/decoding.
 Currently `--extract-images` will extract images from the stream and save them to disk or send them off to a kafka feed as base64 with json metadata.
-See the scripts/monitor.sh and scripts/probe.sh for examples of how to use RsCap in a common use case.
+See [scripts/probe.sh](src/bin/probe.rs) for examples of how to use RsCap in a common use case.

-Can enable MPEG2TS_Reader and H264_Reader crates from <https://github.com/dholroyd> for NAL parsing.
-The information from the SPS/PPS and other NAL data isn't currently used but will be added to the monitor process eventually to allow for a more detailed analysis of the stream.

-## This consists of two programs, a probe and a monitor client.
+# The probe client

 - The [src/bin/probe.rs](src/bin/probe.rs) takes MpegTS or SMPTE2110 via Packet Capture and publishes batches of the MpegTS 188 / SMPTE2110 sized byte packets to a ZeroMQ socket it binds with PUSH.
 The probe has zero copy of the pcap buffers for the life cycle.
-They are passed through to the monitor module with Cap'n Proto allowing highly efficient capture and processing of MpegTS (and someday SMPTE2110 streams WIP: needs development and testing to completely optimize the behavior).
+Analyze the MpegTS (and someday SMPTE2110 streams WIP: needs development and testing to completely optimize the behavior).

-- The [src/bin/monitor.rs](src/bin/monitor.rs) client reads from the ZeroMQ socket as a pull model from the probe, can write the assets and push them to kafka in a flattened json schema.

 ## Configuration with environment variables using [.env](.env.example)